Home Buying 101: Preparing to Buy a Home in Florida

 USDA and FHA mortgages also requires lower down payments.
 USDA mortgages are also available with no money down, though are available only in areas designated eligible by the USDA.
 FHA mortgages require 3.5% down payment, which can sometimes be offset by down payment assistance programs so you can purchase with little out-of-pocket money.

 Understanding the preparation involved in buying a home and having a mortgage is a small but very important step in the overall homebuying journey.
 The best way to determine what loan program is best for you?
 Talk to a trusted lender, get pre-qualified, and pre-approved.

 Cindy Tolster (NMLS 455905) is the branch manager of Veterans United Home Loans, Tampa’s local full-service lender specializing in the VA Loan.
 Cindy has more than 20 years of mortgage experience and operates the Tampa office with her two daughters.

-Veterans United Home Loans is a Highland Homes preferred lender, and your local full-service lender specializing in the VA Loan.
+Veterans United Home Loans is a local full-service lender specializing in the VA Loan.
 Our team of VA Loan experts is passionate about serving local veteran and service member homebuyers.
-Veterans United Home Loans in Tampa is backed by the nation’s number one VA Lender.* Veterans United Home Loans in Tampa is conveniently located at 3686 West Gandy Boulevard, Tampa, FL 33611 and be found online at www.VALoansTampa.com or by phone at 813-835-1516.
+Veterans United Home Loans in Tampa is backed by the nation’s number one VA Lender.* Veterans United Home Loans in Tampa is conveniently located at 3686 West Gandy Boulevard, Tampa, FL 33611, and found online at www.VALoansTampa.com or by phone at 813-835-1516.
 Veterans United Home Loans is a VA approved lender; not endorsed or sponsored by the Dept. of Veterans Affairs or any government agency.
 NMLS # 1907 (nmlsconsumeraccess.org). *VA.gov

 About Highland Homes